 - A proton radiation therapy plan can last anywhere from two to six weeks.

 If attending the New York Proton Center is not feasible for you or your loved one with mesothelioma, then there are other proton centers in each region of the country.
 We at Mesothelioma Guide can help you find a center that treats mesothelioma and is conveniently located to reduce your travel and other hardships.

-Email our patient advocate and registered nurse, Jenna Campagna, at email@example.com to find out which center is your best option.
+Email our patient advocate and registered nurse, Karen Ritter, at firstname.lastname@example.org to find out which center is your best option.